xpydeveloper/hello-world/README.md

 # hello-world

+Hi Humans!

-very simple python script that prints "Hello world!" to the user.
+This is a very simple python script that prints "Hello world!" to the user.